will-clarke/wclarke.net/content/blog/go-modules-with-private-repos.md

 +++
-title = "Trying to get Go modules to play ball with private repos? :golang:g" author = ["Will Clarke"] date = 2020-07-08 lastmod = 2020-07-27T16:43:27+01:00 draft = false weight = 2002
+title = "Trying to get Go modules to play ball with private repos?" author = ["Will Clarke"] date = 2020-07-08 lastmod = 2020-07-27T16:47:20+01:00 tags = ["golang"] draft = false weight = 2002
 [menu.nil]
   weight = 2002
-  identifier = "trying-to-get-go-modules-to-play-ball-with-private-repos-golang-g"
+  identifier = "trying-to-get-go-modules-to-play-ball-with-private-repos"
 +++

 `go` modules are wonderful.
 All go code should use them.